soum-sr/edYoda-Assignments/voting_app_observations.md

 ## Making the app work

-When the db pod is deleted the app lost its connection to the existing db, since the socket is not available.
-Upon restarting or deleting the result prod the issue will be resolved solve, as it will create a new connection with the db.
+When the db pod was deleted the app lost its connection to the existing db, since the socket was not available.
+Deleting the result pod resolves this issue, as creation of a new instance of result pod a new connection with the db will be established.
 But when doing so the previous data stored in the db will be lost.

 ```
 [root@ip-172-31-1-177 ~]# kubectl get pods